Vyral/glen-gayden-blog/_posts/2017-08-02-our-team-has-switched-over.md

 {% include pullquote.html %}

-**This growth means we’ll be able to service more and more clients.** Whatever your real estate needs are, we would love to help.
+**This growth means we’ll be able to service more clients.** Whatever your real estate needs are, we would love to help.

 Also, if you are an agent who is interested to learn more about Clayton Nash, I would love to speak with you and give you information on how you and your business can improve.